amrin30/quiz-app/README.md

 Answer questions within the time limit.
 View your final score at the end.
 Restart the quiz if desired.
-🖼 Screenshots
-Find UI images in the /screenshots folder.

-Start Screen	Quiz Question	Quiz Summary
-📽 Video Walkthrough
-A short demo video is available in the /video folder:
-📌 Video Walkthrough

 📌 Future Enhancements
 Add more question categories.